parusrx/dotnet-sdk/README.md

 ## Compatability matrix

-The following table shows the compatability matrix for the Parus RX SDK v1.0.0-* for .NET.
+The following table shows the compatability matrix for the Parus RX SDK v1.0.0 RC 2 for .NET.

 | Package | .NET 6.0 | .NET 7.0 | .NET 8.0 |
 | ------- | -------- | -------- | -------- |